Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Know your options for getting car insurance with a restricted license
+Car insurance with a restricted license

 A restricted or conditional driver’s license is when you have special conditions attached to your license.
 This could include type of vehicle or restrictions on what time of day you can drive, among others.
+Your car insurance rate will depend on the reason for your restricted license, among other factors.

 The most common restricted licenses are learner’s permits and provisional licenses, but there are other situations where you might also have a restricted license.
 Two other common situations include suspensions or medical conditions that affect your ability to drive.

-Car insurance for a restricted license
+How to get car insurance with a restricted license

 The effect of a restricted license on your car insurance depends on the reason behind the restriction.
 In many cases, the effect might not be as substantial as you think.
 This is because the license restrictions are designed to help ensure that you can drive safely rather than to penalize you.